Code-Institute-Submissions/ZestyTails/README.md

     * **Contact form** - changes size depending on the screen size, making it easier for the user to fill out the form details.

 ### Bugs
-  * **On IOS Safari the background image is too zoomed in** - it seems that Mobile Safari [does not support](https://www.quirksmode.org/css/backgroundattachment.html) 'background-attachment: fixed'.
-I have seen plenty of workarounds on stackoverflow, but haven't tried any of the options yet.
+  * **On Iphone8 - IOS 13.3 & Iphone XR - Safari/Chrome/Edge the background image is extra zoomed in** - it seems that IOS
+    [does not support](https://www.quirksmode.org/css/backgroundattachment.html) 'background-attachment: fixed'.
+I have seen plenty of workarounds on stackoverflow, but nothing seems like an easy fix.
   * **Youtube video 'iframe' not showing on 24" desktop [1920x1200]** - on the home page, the video is not visible on the 24" desktop testing.
 If we click on the location of the video this starts playing, but remains hidden.
 We can only see the text on the left side of the section.
-      * *To fix this I increase the width and height of the video from 250x250 to 480x270, [as suggested here](https://developers.google.com/youtube/player_parameters#Embedding_a_Player), which still doesn't seem to work.*
+I have not found a fix for this.
   * As mentioned above, when I validate my css code on the [W3C CSS validation](https://jigsaw.w3.org/css-validator/) page, there are several warnings (34), but these are all the changes made by [Auto-prefixer](https://autoprefixer.github.io/) to make sure the css has all prefixes it needs, in order to work properly on all modern browsers.
 The Auto-prefixer changed mainly my header's background image styling by removing the